techno-tim/techno-tim.github.io/_posts/2020-12-26-ansible-automation.md

 ## Installing the latest version of Ansible

 Most distributions have an older version of Ansible installed.
-This is usually fine expect sometimes you may need to use features from the latest Ansible.
+This is usually fine except sometimes you may need to use features from the latest Ansible.
 Use the following commands to update Ansible to the latest version.

 Check version